MindscapeHQ/raygun4uwp/readme.txt

 If you have enabled Real User Monitoring on the RaygunClient, then changing the User or UserInfo properties can cause additional events to be sent to Raygun.
 If the customer is not currently null and then overriden by different customer information, then a session-end event will be sent to Raygun.
-This is because a session can only have a single customer, so changing the user represents a logout/login scenario that ends the current session for a new one to begin.
+This is because a session can only have a single customer, so changing the customer represents a logout/login scenario that ends the current session for a new one to begin.

 Application version
 -------------------